Sympatry

-In biology, two related species or populations are considered sympatric when they exist in the same geographic area and thus frequently encounter one another.
+In biology, two closely related species or populations are considered sympatric when they exist in the same geographic area and thus frequently encounter each other.
 An initially interbreeding population that splits into two or more distinct species sharing a common range exemplifies sympatric speciation.
 Such speciation may be a product of reproductive isolation – which prevents hybrid offspring from being viable or able to reproduce, thereby reducing gene flow – that results in genetic divergence.
 Sympatric speciation may, but need not, arise through secondary contact, which refers to speciation or divergence in allopatry followed by range expansions leading to an area of sympatry.
 Sympatric species or taxa in secondary contact may or may not interbreed.

 Types of populations

 Four main types of population pairs exist in nature.
 Sympatric populations (or species) contrast with parapatric populations, which contact one another in adjacent but not shared ranges and do not interbreed; peripatric species, which are separated only by areas in which neither organism occurs; and allopatric species, which occur in entirely distinct ranges that are neither adjacent nor overlapping.
 Allopatric populations isolated from one another by geographical factors (e.g., mountain ranges or bodies of water) may experience genetic—and, ultimately, phenotypic—changes in response to their varying environments.
 These may drive allopatric speciation, which is arguably the dominant mode of speciation.